debrayc/music-player-w-api/README.md

 ## Getting Started

+## Installation

+To install run command ```git clone https://github.com/debrayc/music-player-w-api.git```, run command ```npm install``` to install dependencies, and command ```node app.js``` to start server.

+## Database Setup

+To set up database, run command ```npm run seed```.

 ## Specifications
 #### General
-- [ ] Artifact is a repo on GitHub.
+- [x] Artifact is a repo on GitHub.
-- [ ] Repo includes an Express.js app.
+- [x] Repo includes an Express.js app.
-- [ ] App provide a command to start the web server.
+- [x] App provide a command to start the web server.
-- [ ] README includes “Getting Started” instructions.
+- [x] README includes “Getting Started” instructions.
-- [ ] “Getting Started” instructs how to install.
+- [x] “Getting Started” instructs how to install.
-- [ ] “Getting Started” instructs how to set up and configure the database.
+- [x] “Getting Started” instructs how to set up and configure the database.
-- [ ] “Getting Started” instructs how to start the server.
+- [x] “Getting Started” instructs how to start the server.
-- [ ] The artifact produced is properly licensed, preferably with the MIT license.
+- [x] The artifact produced is properly licensed, preferably with the MIT license.

 #### Database
-- [ ] App uses PostgreSQL for data persistence.
+- [x] App uses PostgreSQL for data persistence.
-- [ ] Database can store data about artists, albums, songs, and playlists.
+- [x] Database can store data about artists, albums, songs, and playlists.
-- [ ] Database uses multiple tables with appropriate foreign keys.
+- [x] Database uses multiple tables with appropriate foreign keys.
 - [ ] Database uses join tables for any many-to-many relationships.
-- [ ] Artists have a name and genre.
+- [x] Artists have a name and genre.
-- [ ] Albums have a title, artist, and year.
+- [x] Albums have a title, artist, and year.
-- [ ] Songs have a title, album, length (in seconds), and track number.
+- [x] Songs have a title, album, length (in seconds), and track number.
-- [ ] Playlists have a title and are associated with a list of songs.
+- [x] Playlists have a title and are associated with a list of songs.

 #### API Specs
 - [ ] API employs a RESTful design.